singh1114/best/_posts/2020-04-25-svm-support-vector-machines-in-machine-learning.md

 If we extend this observation to the tuning variable, `C`, we can deduce that `C` is the number which determines the count and severity of the violations to the margins and the hyperplane.

-The value of `C` is considered as the tuning parameter which is generally chosen by cross-validation. `C` also controls the bias-variance trade off for the model.
+The value of `C` is considered as the tuning parameter which is generally chosen by cross-validation. `C` also controls the bias-variance trade-off for the model.

-If the value of `C` is small, we allow lesser number of observations to be on the wrong side which will fit perfectly to a data set having data with high bias and low variance and vice-versa.
+If the value of `C` is small, we allow a lesser number of observations to be on the wrong side which will fit perfectly to a data set having data with high bias and low variance and vice-versa.

-Again similar to Maximal Margin Classifier, it was found that all the observations doesn't get to decide the position of hyperplane of the Margin.
+Again similar to Maximal Margin Classifier, it was found that all the observations don't get to decide the position of a hyperplane of the Margin.
 It is only dependent on the observations in the on or inside the margins.

 If we expand these points a little we can get to the Support Vector Machines.
 Let's discuss them in some detail.

 ## Support Vector Machine

-In Support vector we introduce another factor called kernel, which is the result of enlarging of support vector classifiers in a specific way.
+In the Support vector Machine, we introduce another factor called the kernel, which is the result of enlarging of support vector classifiers in a specific way.

 According to our discussions in support vector classifier, its equation can be re-written as,